Dark circles are a telltale sign of sleep deprivation, stress, allergies, or illness.

 It’s also known to have emollient and sclerosant properties, which improve complexion and skin tone.
 (Sclerosant is a medical term that means “causing the veins to contract and not be as visible.”)

-One study even found that these properties in bitter almond oil reduced the visibility of stretch marks and prevented them from developing in the future, demonstrating skin lightening and healing capabilities.
+even found that these properties in bitter almond oil reduced the visibility of stretch marks and prevented them from developing in the future, demonstrating skin lightening and healing capabilities.

 According to anecdotal evidence, it typically takes between two to three weeks of using almond oil daily before you may experience noticeable results.